Explainable deep learning improves human mental models of self-driving cars: Methods

+\paragraph{Metrics} We analyzed the average of each participant on each question type using two-tailed t-tests, splitting data by surprising vs. unsurprising events for each situational awareness dimension.

+\paragraph{Results} After collection and attention check filtering, we collected 99 responses out of the target 100.
+Results are displayed in Figure~\ref{fig:SAGAT_example_and_results}.
+In surprising events, explanations significantly improved situational awareness after Bonferroni correction, showing large effect sizes for perception (Cohen's $d = 1.290$) and comprehension ($d = 0.996$), alongside a medium effect for projection ($d = 0.606$).
+In unsurprising events, no significant differences occurred (perception $d = 0.085$, projection $d = -0.142$, comprehension $d = -0.514$), confirming that explanations provided benefit in anomalous situations without adversely affecting situational awareness during routine operations.
+Additionally, we confirmed feature robustness by comparing concept distributions to prior private track tests using Wasserstein distance (Table~\ref{tab:wasser}), finding no meaningful changes.

-\subsection{Data Availability}
+\subsection{Data availability}

-The data used for plotting in the paper's figures is available at \url{https://drive.google.com/drive/folders/1Lz6OGGi2gFeBOnC3ddyzFJMztqUTC_Am?usp=sharing}.
-The user study data are also available at the same address.
-The concept classification and ranker classification data is not available, along with the model weights, videos, and nuPlan results, due to data privacy and intellectual property issues.
-However, any person may reproduce similar results by training their own model on the nuPlan dataset available online, and following the instructions in the paper, although they will need to label the data with concepts of interest.
-Motional and MIT are happy to assist any research effort to do this.
+The data used for plotting this manuscript's figures are available at \url{https://github.com/EoinKenny/CW-Net-Autonomous-Driving}, with the exception of Tables~\ref{tab:nuplan}, \ref{table:concept500k}, and \ref{table:concept3M}.
+The AV model weights are not available due to intellectual property restrictions.
+The videos of CW-Net and corresponding explanations shown to participants in our studies are available on the project website at \url{https://tomov.github.io/CW-Net/}.

-\subsection{Code Availability}
+\subsection{Code availability}

-CW-Net code for the models used is available at \url{https://drive.google.com/drive/folders/1Lz6OGGi2gFeBOnC3ddyzFJMztqUTC_Am?usp=sharing}.
-Due to Motional intellectual property issues, the code for training the AV used in the paper cannot be made available.
-However, code to implement and train CW-Net architectures will be available at \url{https://github.com/EoinKenny/CW_Net}, which can be used to train an interpretable agent in any domain as long as concept labels are present, this will help reproduce similar results in any domain.
-The full user survey will also be available to reproduce the user study in the same repo, but without the videos.
+The code for reproducing the manuscript's plots are available at \url{https://github.com/EoinKenny/CW-Net-Autonomous-Driving}.
+Due to Motional intellectual property issues, the code for training the real-world AV used in the paper cannot be made available.
+However, we have provided a code ocean capsule which reproduces the algorithm in another toy self-driving domain.

 \paragraph{Acknowledgements} We thank Tom Bewley of JPMC AI research, Mycal Tucker of Anthropic, and Winthrop Gillis of Harvard for reviewing an early version of the manuscript.

 \paragraph{Author contributions} E.M.K contributed to conceptualization of the research, model training, experimental evaluation, writing.
 A.D., S.U.L., T.P.M., S.R., Y.H., and M.S.T. all contributed to the technical implementation of the algorithm in the self-driving car.
 L.M. contributed to project organization, and writing.
 M.S.T. and J.A.S. contributed to conceptualization of the research, project organization, and writing.